august-hw2/25_Baekjoon_Python/README.md

 # 25_Baekjoon_Python
-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+This is an repository for python.